rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 **Note**: Not yet in the release candidate

 There will be a new view for view and copy of URL´s.
 The view is in development and to be released in next release candidate.
+You may copy the correct URLs and save the URLs in e.g Notepad for easy access to start a synchronize task.

 {{< figure src="/images/url/viewurl.png" alt="" position="center" style="border-radius: 8px;" >}}